Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: Experiments

 \section{Experiments}

-In this section, we test the proposed \ourname{} algorithm for LLM pretraining.
-We test on pretraining LLaMA (60M, 130M, 350M, 1B, 7B) models on the C4 (Colossal Clean Crawled Corpus) dataset \citep{raffel2020exploring}.
+In this section, we test the \ourname{} algorithm for LLM pretraining.
+We test on pretraining LLaMA (60M, 130M, 350M, 1B, 7B) models on the C4 (Colossal Clean Crawled Corpus) dataset \citep{raffel2020exploring} and report evaluation perplexity as our metric.
+For all ours experiments, we follow the hyperparameter settings of \citet{zhao2024galore}; see Appendix \ref{appendix:experiment_details} for more details.
+We include pretraining experiments on different architectures (GPT2-Medium, Qwen2-500M and Gemma-2B) to show the generality of the method in Appendix \ref{appendix:new_models}.

 \textbf{Baselines}.
-We compare the proposed \ourname{} with Adam, Stable-SPAM, Muon, GaLore, Fira, APOLLO(-Mini) and SWAN (see Section \ref{sec:related_works} for a more detailed introduction of these works).
-Stable-SPAM and Muon provide the better pretraining perplexities than Adam~\citep{huang2025stablespam,jordan2024muon,glentis2025scalable}.
-GaLore, Fira and APOLLO(-Mini) are memory-efficient optimizers that project the gradients to low rank.
-SWAN is an optimizer that uses both singular-value and row-wise normalized SGD except for the first and last layers, and it can achieve state-of-the-art\footnote{We copy SWAN's result directly from \cite{ma2024swan} since we cannot replicate the result exactly due to code unavailability.}.
-For Adam, Stable-SPAM, GaLore and Fira, we record their performance from \citet{glentis2025scalable}, where a comprehensive benchmark is conducted for these methods.
+We compare with Adam and its stabilized version, noted as Adam (Stable-SPAM), which performs momentum resets and clips spiked gradients \citep{huang2025stablespam}.
+Among memory efficient optimizers, we compare with Muon, GaLore, Fira, APOLLO(-Mini) and SWAN (see Section \ref{sec:related_works} for a more detailed introduction of these works).
+GaLore, Fira and APOLLO(-Mini) compress the Adam states by projecting the gradients to low rank.
+SWAN is an optimizer that uses both singular-value and row-wise normalization, except for the first and last layers\footnote{We copy SWAN's result from \cite{ma2025swan} since we cannot replicate them due to code unavailability.}.

 It is worth noticing that GaLore, Fira, APOLLO(-Mini) and SWAN run Adam for the first and last layers for stable training.
 For the 60M model the first and last layers contain over 50\% of the total network parameters, and around 40\% for 130M model.
-For the 350M this goes down to less than 20\% and for the 1B to about 10\%.
-Therefore, for smaller models these methods have limited memory savings as compared to Adam, which trains a significant percentage of the network parameters.
+For the 350M this goes down to about 20\% and for the 1B to about 10\%.
+Therefore, for smaller models these methods have limited memory savings as compared to Adam, which is used to optimize a significant percentage of the network parameters.

-\textbf{Hyperparameters}.
-For all LLaMA experiments, we follow \cite{zhao2024galore} and set the sequence length to 256 and the batch size to 512, train using BF16 format and report evaluation perplexity as our metric.
-We also use a cosine learning rate with linear warm-up for the first 10\% of the iterations.
-For low-rank optimizers (GaLore, Fira and APOLLO) we follow their suggested hyperparameters (including the rank) but tune the learning rates.
-For Muon we follow the implementation from \cite{liu2025muon}.
-For all the implemented methods, we conduct a hyperparameter search via wandb sweeps (see Appendix \ref{appendix:experiment_details} for details).